mysociety/fixmystreet/install/ami.md

 If you find the hostname of your EC2 instance from the AWS console, you should then be able to see the site at http://your-ec2-hostname.eu-west-1.compute.amazonaws.com

-By default, the admin part of the website (`/admin`) is password protected (with HTTP basic authentication).
-In order to use this interface, you will need to create a username and password for one or more admin users.
-To add such a user, you can use the `htpasswd` command from the `apache2-utils` packages, as follows:
+By default, the admin part of the website (`/admin`) requires a user with superuser permission to log in.
+In order to use this interface, you will need to create a username and password for one or more superusers.
+To add such a user, you can use the `createsuperuser` command, as follows:

-    ubuntu@ip-10-58-66-208:~$ sudo apt-get install apache2-utils
-    [...]
     ubuntu@ip-10-58-66-208:~$ sudo su - fms
-    fms@ip-10-58-191-98:~$ htpasswd /var/www/fixmystreet/admin-htpasswd fmsadmin
-    New password:
-    Re-type new password:
-    Adding password for user fmsadmin
+    fms@ip-10-58-191-98:~$ bin/createsuperuser fmsadmin@example.org password
+    fmsadmin@example.org is now a superuser.

 This basic installation uses the default cobrand, with a (deliberately) rather garish colour scheme.